 By learning the weak forms of words and then using them you can greatly improve the overall rhythm and flow of your speech in English.

-Click the audio player link below to listen to this podcast lesson on how to pronounce the schwa weak forms.
+Click the audio player link at the bottom of the page to listen to this podcast lesson on how to pronounce the schwa weak forms.
 Here are a few example words taken from the lesson:

 cat in a hat = /ˈkæ.tɪ.nə hæt/